DamoM73/digital-solutions-text-v2/_sources/content/3_explore/2-3_mind_map_unit_3.md

 - Analyse problems and information to determine and explore data sources to understand relational and flat file data structures
 - Determine possible personal, social and economic impacts
-- Recognise and describe user-interface components such as user hardware and peripheral devices used for input and output {cite}`queenslandcurriculumassessmentauthority_2017_digital`
+- Recognise and describe user-interface components such as user hardware and peripheral devices used for input and output
+- Evaluate user interfaces from existing solutions using heuristic reviews for the useability principles {cite}`queenslandcurriculumassessmentauthority_2017_digital`
 ```